-- (1) All equipment and instruments must be sterilised in accordance with the AS/NZS 4187-2003: Cleaning, disinfecting and sterilizing reusable medical and surgical instruments and equipment, and maintenance of associated environments in health care facilities. - (2) In addition to subclause (1), the following standards must also be complied with, if applicable: - (a) IS EN ISO 15883-1:2009 Washer-disinfectors Part 1: General requirements, Terms and Definitions and Tests;
+- All equipment and instruments must be sterilised in accordance with the AS/NZS 4187:2014 - Reprocessing of reusable medical devices in health service organisations and AS/NZ 4815:2006 - Office-based health care facilities -Reprocessing of reusable medical and surgical instruments and equipment, and maintenance of the associated environment. - (2) In addition to subclause (1), the following standards must also be complied with, if applicable: - (a) BS EN ISO 15883-1:2009 Washerdisinfectors - Part 1: General requirements, terms and definitions and tests;

-- IS EN ISO 15883-2:2009 Washer-disinfectors Part 2: Requirements and Test of Washer-disinfectors Employing Thermal Disinfection for Surgical Instruments, Anaesthetic Equipment, Bowls, Dishes, Receivers, Utensils, Glassware, etc; - (c) ISO 17664:2004 Sterilization of medical devices Information to be provided by the manufacturer for the processing of resterilizable medical devices; - (d) IS EN ISO 15883-5:2006 Washerdisinfectors - Part 5: Test Soils and Methods for Demonstrating Cleaning Efficacy; - (e) IS EN ISO 11140-1: 2009 Sterilization of Health Care Products Chemical Indicators Part 1: General Requirements.
+- BS EN ISO 15883-2:2009 Washer-(b) disinfectors - Part 2: Requirements and tests for washer-disinfectors employing thermal disinfection for surgical instruments, anaesthetic equipment, utensils. bowls. dishes. receivers. glassware, etc; - (c) ISO 17664:2004 Sterilization of medical devices - Information to be provided by the manufacturer for the processing of resterilizable medical devices; - (d) ISO/TS 15883-5:2021 Washerdisinfectors - Part 5: Performance requirements and test method criteria for demonstrating cleaning efficacy; - (e) BS EN ISO 11140-1:2014 Sterilization of health care products Chemical indicators Part 1: General requirements. - (3) There is to be calibration and regular testing of sterilising and processing equipment.